dtopham802/xm-labs-step-Create-Freshservice-Incident/README.md

-# xM Labs Step Template
+# xM Labs Create Freshservice Incident
-Template for contributing Flow Designer steps to the [Flow Steps](https://github.com/xmatters/xMatters-Labs-Flow-Steps) repo
+This step is to help with the creation of Freshservice Incidents.

 ---------